corda/corda-docs-portal/content/en/platform/corda/5.0/developing-applications/api/ledger/utxo-ledger/utxo-advanced-ledger-extensions/ledger-extensions-api-reference.md

 To update an existing identifiable state, do the following:

-1. Retrieve the existing `IdentifiableState`, `id` or its `StateRef` if the `id` is `null`.
+1. Retrieve the existing `IdentifiableState.
+2. Extract the `id` or `StateRef` from the state once it has been retrieved, only use the `StateRef` if the `id` is `null` which occurs when it has been updated for the first time
-2. Create a new instance of the `IdentifiableState` and pass in the `id` or `StateRef` from the previous step.
+3. Create a new instance of the `IdentifiableState` and pass in the `id` or `StateRef` from the previous step.
-3. Consume the existing instance in the same transaction that contains the updated instance.
+4. Consume the existing instance in the same transaction that contains the updated instance.

 To delete an identifiable state, do the following: